crserran/home-alarm/docs/installation.md

 To install *Home Alarm* manually you have to download the `home_alarm` directory inside `apps` folder, copy it to your `/config/appdeamon/apps` directory in HA and rename it to `home-alarm`.
 You must restart AppDeamon.

+# Updates

+When updating the app is important to restart AppDeamon integration from Supervisor.

 # What's next?
 :arrow_right: [configuration](config/index.md)